Revision Facelift at a Glance

 A face-to-face consultation following GP referral is required to determine candidacy.

-- Severe scar tissue.
-Some scar burdens limit further dissection.
+- Scar tissue may limit dissection.
 The degree of internal scarring is not fully apparent until surgery begins.

-- Pre-existing nerve injury.
-A facial nerve injury that occurred during the prior surgery is not always recoverable by further surgery.
+- Pre-existing nerve injury may not recover.
+A facial nerve injury from the prior surgery is not always improved by further surgery.

 Risks and Complications